West Harlem Art Fund: History

 The West Harlem Art Fund is an organization that has exhibited outdoor installations in various locations for many years.
 The organization's first installation, "Three Men Walking," was held in May 2003 and featured Kirsten Campbell's work, "Moving Beyond," in Historic St. Nicholas Park.
 Despite facing skepticism and negative stereotypes, the success of this exhibition helped the organization to produce more outdoor installations.
-Over time, the West Harlem Art Fund has exhibited in all four Historic Harlem Parks, smaller parks, lobby spaces, sidewalks, storefronts in Harlem, as well as in Times Square, DUMBO, Governor's Island, Queens, Bronx, and Lower Manhattan.
+Over time, the West Harlem Art Fund has exhibited in all four historic Harlem Parks, smaller parks, lobby spaces, sidewalks, storefronts in Harlem, as well as in Times Square, DUMBO, Governors Island, Queens, Bronx, and Lower Manhattan.
 Alongside these exhibitions, the organization has also produced concerts, historical re-enactments, theatrical and storytelling events.
-A diverse range of artists have been featured, including Barbara Siegel, Luisa Caldwell, Robert Hickman, Florencio Gelabert, Sandor Camille, Julio Valdez, Queen Esther, Jann Parker, Patrick Singh, Dianne Smith, Nora Mae Carmichael, Richard Gonzalez, Sai Morikawa, Scherezade Garcia, Iliana Emilia Garcia, Ellen Maynard, Kiki Smith, Vicki DaSilva, Kyuseok Oh, and Bentley Meeker.
+A diverse range of artists have been featured, including Barbara Siegel, Luisa Caldwell, Robert Hickman, Florencio Gelabert, Sandor Camille, Julio Valdez, Queen Esther, Jann Parker, Patrick Singh, Dianne Smith, Nora Mae Carmichael, Richard Gonzalez, Sai Morikawa, Scherezade García, Iliana Emilia Garcia, Ellen Maynard, Kiki Smith, Vicki DaSilva, Kyuseok Oh, and Bentley Meeker.

-Between 2005 and 2008, a project known as "Take Me to the River" was launched, with the goal of improving waterfront access and facilities for the West Harlem community along the Hudson River.
+Between 2005 and 2008, a project known as "Take Me to the River" was launched, with the goal of improving waterfront access and facilities for the West Harlem, Manhattan community along the Hudson River.
 The project was funded through the New York State Environmental Protection Fund, which was administered by the New York Department of State, Division of Coastal Resources, and the Office of the Manhattan Borough President.
 Phase I and II of the project raised a total of $550,000, which in turn led to an additional $40 million in funding from the City of New York for capital improvements that began in 2010.
 The improvements include new playing fields and picnic areas from 145th to 155th Streets, as well as a future public art walk.

 During the fall of 2008, the West Harlem Art Fund collaborated with Vantage Properties to establish storefront installations and a temporary boutique in vacant commercial spaces along Broadway in West Harlem and Washington Heights.
 These installations provided a platform for emerging fashion designers to showcase their work for a limited period and brought a sense of hope to local community residents during a challenging period in the nation's history.